Will energy prices go down?

 From October 2022 to October 2023, the average household paid £2,197 for energy – more than twice the £1,090 it paid during the same period two years earlier.

-Ofgem lowered the price cap to £1,690 for the April to June 2024 period, so energy costs are still well above their pre-2022 level.
-They seem unlikely to drop back down to the pre-2022 level for the foreseeable future, if ever.
+Energy costs are still well above their pre-2022 level.
+They seem unlikely to drop back down to the pre-2022 level for the foreseeable future, if ever – including in January, when the first price cap of 2025 comes into effect.

 Cornwall Insight’s long-term predictions